Assessment & Marking Teaching Tools

 Grade Submissions

 Gradescope will automatically grade bubble sheet assignments as soon as answer sheets are uploaded.
-However, staff will still need to review and confirm uncertain marks and any marks placed in answer groups.
+However, staff will still need to review and confirm uncertain marks.
 (Uncertain marks can occur when a student has crossed out or marked more than one answer.)

 • Open the relevant Blackboard space and click on your Gradescope link to open the Gradescope Dashboard.